|Thursday, November 22, 2018|

 2. Irene Cenni, Patrick Goethals (Ghent University).
 Hotel responses to tourists’ reviews.
 A cross-linguistic analysis.

 3. Rebecca Van Herck, Sofie Decock, Bridgit Fastrich (Ghent University and Justus-Liebig University Gießen).
-How (not) to respond to complaints.
-A rhetorical analysis of e-mail response strategies.
+A move analysis of complaint response e-mails in a B2C setting.

 1. Jos Bartels, Job Steen, Christine Liebrecht (Tilburg University): A Decade of Conversational Human Voice.
 Systematic Literature Review and Propositions for Future Research.